SamJUK/car-insurance/README.md

 - Add support for proxies to prevent any IP spam detection / price raises etc
 - Web frontend for easier use of application
 - Car details in data output
+- Improve code (abstract into different functions for sections / points etc)
+- Output a link to continue with the quotes

 ## Settings
 ### Section1